liesnikov/extensible-elaborator/paper/main.md

 ![Architecture diagram](architecture-diagram.svg){#architecture-figure width=75%}

+In the diagram typechecker is precisely the part that implements syntax-driven traversal of the term.
+It can raise a constraint that gets registered by the Solver Director.
-Here the Solver Director is exactly the component that dispatches solvers on the appropriate constraints and constitutes our main contribution.
+Solver Director then is exactly the component that dispatches solvers on the appropriate constraints and constitutes our main contribution.
+All of the components have some read access to the state, including Solver that might e.g. verify that there are no additional constraints on the meta.

 # Dependently-typed calculus and bidirectional typing # {#section_bidirectional}